 How about adding these classic gingerbread cupcakes to your must-bake collection?
 Molasses and warm spices like cinnamon, nutmeg, and cloves give these cupcakes the best seasonal flavors.
 Top them off with beautiful frosting swirls with sparkling sugar; what not to love?

-Brown sugar and molasses are the sweetening and flavoring agents in this cake.
+This cake is a great treat to include with brown sugar, better yet, you may mix it with molasses for a sweetener.
 Not only that, brown sugar brings additional moisture to baked goods.
 With tangy cream cheese frosting, each bite is super moist and loaded with gingery generousness.

 Chilling is a crucial step in this recipe, so do not skip it.
 Keep in mind to let the ingredients come to room temperature before making.
 In addition, your cupcakes can stay in the fridge for about three days.
 Thaw them at room temperature before serving.